Make Some Christmas Panetonne

 Dough:

-Select to taste a ½ cup of a few of the following ingredients:
+• ½ cup of any of the following ingredients:

 Fermentation